nie-lang/UnsupervisedDeepImageStitching/ImageAlignment/ImageAlignment.md

 ```

 ## Testing
-Our pretrained reconstruction model can be available at Google Drive or [Baidu Cloud]()(Extraction code: 1234).
+Our pretrained homography model can be available at Google Drive or [Baidu Cloud]()(Extraction code: 1234).
 #### Caculate the PSNR/SSIM
 Modidy the 'ImageAlignment/Codes/constant.py' to set the 'TEST_FOLDER'/'GPU'.
 The path for the checkpoint file can be modified in 'ImageAlignment/Codes/inference.py'.
 Caculate the PSNR/SSIM: